getslideapp/slate/source/includes/_admin.md

 }
 ```

-This endpoint creates a card deposit transaction for the specified user.
+This endpoint creates a Bank EFT deposit transaction for the specified user.
+Following the initialization of the transaction using this endpoint, the user will then be required to make a bank EFT deposit for the total amount,
+quoting their user `reference_number` as a reference.
+When this deposit is processed, the status will shift to `Complete` and only then will the funds will reflect in the user balance.

 #### HTTP Request